bbauska/W3Cx-2of5/README.md

 HTML5 can do this because all the previous versions were much more long winded.
-For example, at the top of an HTML 4.01 page, you might have something like this:
+For example, at the top of an HTML 4.01 page, you might have something like this:</p>

 ```
 <!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01//EN"
 "http://www.w3.org/TR/html4/strict.dtd">
 ```

-We do not need to go into the details of why and what that means, just be grateful that HTML5 did away with it.
+<p>We do not need to go into the details of why and what that means, just
+be grateful that HTML5 did away with it.</p>

 <h4>Everything in HTML</h4>

-It may seem redundant, but the next bit tells the browser where the actual HTML code begins, using an <html> tag:
+<p>It may seem redundant, but the next bit tells the browser where the
+actual HTML code begins, using an &lt;html&gt; tag:</p>

 ```
 <html>
 ```

-Nearly every HTML document has two parts.
-The body is the main content of the page, containing text, images, tables and so on.
+<p>Nearly every HTML document has two parts.
+The body is the main content
+of the page, containing text, images, tables and so on.
 The head comes before the body (on top?).
 It is where you put information about the document that does not really go in the body, AKA 'meta-' information.